 LGBTQ Youth Space: A Program of Family & Children Services, with a community drop-in center and mental health program for lesbian, gay, bisexual, transgender, queer, questioning and ally youth and young adults ages 13-25 who live in Santa Clara County.
 This web site also has a page of other LGBTQ resources.

-American Foundation for Suicide Prevention – National group that funds research, offers educational programs, advocates for public policy, and supports those affected by suicide.
+American Foundation for Suicide Prevention – [for adults also] National group that funds research, offers educational programs, advocates for public policy, and supports those affected by suicide.
 More Than Sad is a program of the American Foundation for Suicide Prevention that provides education about factors that put youth at risk for suicide, in particular depression and other mental disorders.
 They also developed two files to educate high school students and families about teen suicide and teen depression (the leading risk factor for suicide in both adults and teens):

 - Watch the film More Than Sad – Preventing Teen Suicide